0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2020/2020-04-06-If-Clauses.md

 # Type 0
 {% highlight %}
-1. If it rains, the ground gets wet.
+1. If it rains, the ground gets wet.d
 {% endhighlight %}

 # Type 1